-For semester 2 2015, the thesis submission date will be 12pm Wednesday 4 November.
-You will be expected to submit 3 hardcopies of the thesis (bound in any secure manner), as well as an electronic copy through the LMS.
-Instructions for submission will be publicised via the LMS CIS Research Projects Community.
+For semester 2, 2019, the thesis submission deadline is 10am on Tuesday 5 November.
+You will be expected to submit a PDF of your thesis.
+Detailed instructions for submission will be publicised via this Community nearer the date.

-3.4 Milestones
+3.5 Milestones

-If your project spans more than one semester, your supervisor will expect to see a written report summarising work produced completed during the semester.

-In addition core milestones for each semester need to be met.
+If your project spans more than one semester, your supervisor will expect to see a written report summarising work produced during the semester.
+In addition, core milestones for each semester need to be met.
 A research project typically has several core milestones, as determined between you and your supervisor.
-These typically include:
+These include: